Knuxfan24/KnuxLib/Experimental_Formats.md

 ## Sonic World Adventure Wii Engine

-- [Engine Path Spline (.path.dat)](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
+- [Path Spline (.path.dat)](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
 Only has reading and writing with a lot of unknowns.
 Completely lacking an Import or Export (other than generic JSON serialisation) function.

-- [Engine Stage Entity Table (.set)](KnuxLib/Engines/WorldAdventureWii/StageEntityTable.cs).
+- [Stage Entity Table (.set)](KnuxLib/Engines/WorldAdventureWii/StageEntityTable.cs).
 Entirely functional besides a lack of proper object parameters names and types, the HSON template sheet I've created only reads things as either a uint or a float, so if something is actually a different data type it won't be parsed correctly.

 ## Wayforward Engine